mangodairy/mytest/_Kubernetes/KubernetesPart5_Deployment.md

 nginx-deployment-66b6c48dd5-s6pn4   1/1     Running       0          50s
 rajith@k8s-master:~$
 ```
 You can see another Pod named "nginx-deployment-66b6c48dd5-s6pn4" is automatically created and it is Running for the 50s.
 This means the deployment has the auto-healing capability.
-We no need to create it manually.
+We no need to create the pod manually.
 {: style="text-align: justify;"}

 ```markdown